DigitalState/Services/reference/configurations.md

 # Configurations

-The DigitalState Abstract microservice configurations registry.
+The DigitalState Services microservice configurations registry.

 ## Table of Contents